ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 }
 ```

 **Hint:** using the --debug on apic gives the equivalent curl requests.
 The it is possible to directly invoke object with REST API.
-You can get the url of each object using the web-dev-tools in your browser.
+You can get the URL of each object using the web-dev-tools in your browser.
 In the command below, you can get the Access Token, client_id and client_secret using the --debug option on the login call.

 curl -k -H "accept: application/json" -H "Authorization: Bearer <AT>" -H "X-Ibm-Client-Id: <client_id>" -H "X-Ibm-Client-Secret: <client_secret>" "https://manager.159.8.70.38.xip.io/api/apps/3f015cc4-9cb5-4d72-a202-008473d14a11/35409cde-6895-44e6-a297-6f3b8736c026/b226cc4a-28bd-4f6b-8197-65e4e45c8dda/8ec77979-0877-443f-bc6d-17ba55f48b5a/credentials"